materialsproject/crystaltoolkit/docs_rst/jupyter.rst

 2. Ensure Crystal Toolkit is installed as normal, ``pip install crystal-toolkit --upgrade``

-3. Install the Crystal Toolkit extension in the same environment you run ``jupyter lab`` from using ``jupyter labextension install crystaltoolkit-extension``

-4. Restart Jupyter Lab completely.
+3. Restart Jupyter Lab completely.
 You be asked to perform a "build," click OK and it's normal for this to take a minute.
 After this it's ready to use!

+The extension may still work on Jupyter Lab 2.x by additionally running:

+   ``jupyter labextension install crystaltoolkit-extension``

+However 2.x is no longer supported, and this command does not need to be run with Jupyter Lab 3.x

 Usage
 -----